Table of Contents

-The twist-n-seal mechanism really captured my attention, but I started to notice something I didn’t like: I couldn’t get the vacuum to last very long.
+The twist-n-seal mechanism captured my attention, but I started noticing something I didn’t like: I couldn’t get the vacuum to last very long.

 At first, the vacuum would last a couple of days with 3-5 twists.
 Then it would be lost after just one day.
 I tried extra turns to ensure I was creating a secure seal – and the indicator always said I did – but the next morning, the indicator would be pushed up to indicate the vacuum had been lost.